cedadev/apptheme-mezzanine-ceda-serv/README.md

 # apptheme-mezzanine-ceda-serv

-App theme for Mezzanine, applying final CEDA Services customisations on top of apptheme-mezzanine
+App theme for Mezzanine, applying final CEDA Services customisations on top of apptheme-mezzanine.